 Proud of yourself for tearing shit up and taking names? 😉 pic.twitter.com/FsxgGAgHeB

 I even bested my own high score (after someone beat it) while I was there too.
 I also recorded a small interview with Jaycee, talking about the game and how the development is coming along, as well as the experience at PAX West so far.
-That’s available here (will update with link once it’s live) or via our Podcast on iTunes.
+That’s available here (sad update: the app I used to record this is no longer on the App Store so my recording is stuck in digital purgatory until I find another way to get it off my phone) or via our Podcast on iTunes.

 I really enjoy the game and can’t wait for it’s full release, but if you’re at all interested in jumping in now, it’s available on Steam Early Access right now.
 You should also follow the Ask an Enemy Twitter page to keep tabs on any news about the game too!